24thomast/Control-System/README.md

 ## Saving Values In Motion Magic

-1. Make sure that the Control Mode is in Motion Magic mode (press the front top-left button on the game controller if necessary)
+1. Make sure that the Control Mode is in Motion Magic mode (press the front top-left button on the game controller if necessary).
-2. Move the left joystick around on the y-axis until the motor is at the desired position (can't be 0 ticks)
+2. Move the left joystick around on the y-axis until the motor is at the desired position (can't be 0 ticks).
-3. Click on either the X, Y, A, or B button on the game controller while holding onto the left joystick
+3. Click on either the X, Y, A, or B button on the game controller while holding onto the left joystick.
-4. Go to the Motion Values Page and check if the value is saved (use the back buttons to switch between pages)
+4. Go to the Motion Values Page and check if the value is saved (use the back buttons to switch between pages).

 ## Going Back To The Saved Position In Motion Magic

-1. Make sure that the Control Mode is in Motion Magic mode (press the front top-left button on the game controller if necessary)
+1. Make sure that the Control Mode is in Motion Magic mode (press the front top-left button on the game controller if necessary).
-2. Let go of the left joystick so that the number of ticks counted (could be seen on the Motion Magic page) is 0
+2. Let go of the left joystick so that the number of ticks counted (could be seen on the Motion Magic page) is 0.
-3. Click on the button (X, Y, A, or B) where the position/value was saved (could be found on the Motion Values page)
+3. Click on the button (X, Y, A, or B) where the position/value was saved (could be found on the Motion Values page).
-4. If the value was saved correctly, the motor should go to that position right away and stay there
+4. If the value was saved correctly, the motor should go to that position right away and stay there.
-5. The matching square (X, Y, A, or B) on the Motion Value page should light green, signalling that the position is locked
+5. The matching square (X, Y, A, or B) on the Motion Value page should light green, signalling that the position is locked.
-6. Press on the same button again to unlock the saved position, and the motor would go back to its default position (0 ticks)
+6. Press on the same button again to unlock the saved position, and the motor would go back to its default position (0 ticks).
-7. Press on a different button with a saved position/value to skip to another position
+7. Press on a different button with a saved position/value to skip to another position.

 - Lock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page white (turns green after)
 - Unlock Position: Press on a button (X, Y, A, or B) with its matching square on the Motion Values page green (turns white after)